 Finally, there are always opportunities to develop their drawing skills.
 Children will begin to draw with a purpose.
 They may talk about what they are going to draw even if the end product may not look like what they have said it is but to them that is what their drawing is.
 Children will begin to attempt to draw people such as their family and this will progress as they move up through the school.

+The children in KS1 have the opportunity to use a range of materials to creatively design and make products and they use sculpture to create 3D artwork.
 We provide Art opportunities throughout the year which are linked to different themes including religious festivals and important dates such as Remembrance Day.